acarrizosa/Uset/README.md

 `plotuset` specifies whether the `uset` function should return a plot or not.
 If TRUE, `uset` returns a ggplot object plotting ideal points, median lines, the uncovered set, the yolk, and the 4r circle, depending on which of these were requested from the `uset` function in previous arguments.

 `clusters` determines the number of cores to use for estimation.
-This can be specified as either "default", or "optimal", or it can be assigned a numeric value. "default" runs the function using a single core.  "optimal" takes the number of cores of your computer, minus one, and assigns it to the cluseters variable.
+This can be specified as either "default", or "optimal", or it can be assigned a numeric value. "default" runs the function using a single core.  "optimal" takes the number of cores of your computer, minus one, and assigns it to the clusters variable.
 Finally, one may also assign a number to this option, such as `clusters=5`.
 If a number is chosen, the number must be smaller than the total number of cores of the computer trying to run the function.
 Otherwise the function stops and returns an error.

 ### Output